henrypham1470/DSC680/Predicting Apple Stock Performance/Readme.md

 Model Selection: Split data into training and testing subsets.
 Utilize regression models and time series forecasting techniques to predict stock prices.

 Model Evaluation: Assess model performance using appropriate evaluation metrics.

+Ethical Considerations:

+Ethical considerations will be maintained throughout the project, focusing on data privacy, security, and fairness.
+Any potential biases in the data or models will be addressed to ensure transparency and equity.
+Avoiding market manipulation and adhering to regulatory compliance

+Challenges/Issues:

+Challenges may include data quality issues, model accuracy, and the dynamic nature of financial markets.
+Handling missing data, outliers, and addressing potential economic shifts are among the challenges anticipated during the project.

+References:

+The project will rely on reputable financial data sources, and economic reports to validate results and support the analysis.